Arts Access: Artwell

 About the Facilitator

-Hi everyone, my name is Peter Fanton, and I am excited and proud to be facilitating the Artwell Program at Cube 37.
-As an artist, therapist and lived-experience Practitioner, it is important for me to advocate and align my Professional Practice with creativity and with those who share my passion and curiosity in what’s possible!
+Hi everyone, my name is Peter Fanton and I am both excited and proud to be facilitating the Artwell program at Cube 37.
+As an artist, and creative arts therapeutic practitioner, it is important for me to align my professional practice with evidenced-based research and practice, demonstrating the alliance between creativity and well-being.
+I am passionate about the Arts and facilitating creative processes that incite curiosity and personal inquiry into ‘what’s possible’.